InfoSecInnovations/project-fantastic/server/src/help/starting_server.md

 ## Installation

-Clone the repository and run `npm i` inside it.
+Clone the repository and run `npm i` inside it as administrator.

 ## Running the server